 In her talk, Marisa Peer uses a fantastic example of people dieting.
 She said that people will go through heaps of work and training to lose weight, and they do!
 However, immediately after a weigh in, they will celebrate with something like… Pizza.

 Why?
 Because pizza is familiar to them.
 In this case, they should train their brain to, instead of thinking of the familiar (pizza), think of how good they will look when they are thin — they should fixate on that.
-They should start thinking of how much it delights them to eat healthy; how much they adore that feeling of being thin and good to their bodies.
+They should start thinking of how much it delights them to eat healthy food; how much they adore that feeling of being thin and good to their bodies.

 Once this adjustment in thinking happens more regularly, our brains begin thinking, “Oh yeah, I get that!” and will start making this unfamiliar habit of eating healthy familiar; and the familiar habit of eating unhealthy unfamiliar.